1895 Glamorgan County Council election

-The third election to Glamorgan County Council election was held on 4 March 1895.
+The third election to Glamorgan County Council was held on 4 March 1895.
 It was preceded by the 1892 election and followed by the 1898 election.

-Glamorgan County Council had been established by the 1888 Local Government Act, and the first elections held in early 1889.
+Glamorgan County Council had been established by the Local Government Act 1888, and the first elections held in early 1889.
 The county of Glamorgan was at this time becoming heavily industrialised, although some areas such as the Vale of Glamorgan remained essentially rural.
 The rise of nonconformist liberalism, especially since the 1860s, throughout Wales, had challenged the prevailing influence of the landed gentry.
 However, even in 1889, the traditional forces remained influential and no working men were elected to the Council.
 This changed in 1892 with the unopposed return of David Morgan in Aberdare and the success of Isaac Evans in Resolven.

-Overview of the Result
+Overview of the result

 As in most parts of Wales, the Liberal Party was once again triumphant and won a majority of the seats.
 In 1895 there were more unopposed results than in previous elections and the Conservatives made some headway, reflecting the position in the United Kingdom as a whole where the party took power that year.

 Results are drawn from the Cardiff Times.
 Results also appeared in the Celt (Bala).
 Some additional results are drawn from local newspapers in South Wales.

-Boundary Changes
+Boundary changes

 There were some boundary changes at this election.
-In the Aberdare area the wards were reorganised too reflect those operating for the new Aberdare Urban District Council.
+In the Aberdare area the wards were reorganised to reflect those operating for the new Aberdare Urban District Council.

 An additional ward was created at Cadoxton following the division of the existing Barry division.

-Unopposed Returns
+Unopposed returns

 As in previous elections there were a fair number of unopposed returns, including some seats not contested by the Liberals.

-Retiring Aldermen
+Retiring aldermen

 Of the eleven retiring aldermen, two were Conservatives.
 Following the episode in 1892 when all but two aldermen did not seek re-election, only for the Council to decide that this was a pre-requisite for election as aldermen, a larger number sought re-election.
 Each was re-elected, including Sir John Llewelyn at Loughor and Penderry, although he faced Liberal opposition unlike in 1889.

 Those who did not seek re-election included F.L.
 Davis at Ferndale.

-Contested Elections
+Contested elections

 There were more uncontested elections than in the previous two contests for the County Council and the vast majority of those contested were straight fights between Liberal and Conservative candidates (or in some cases Independents who were widely regarded as Conservatives).
 In a small number of cases, Liberals faced each other.